pviktor14/twitter_sentiment_analysis/README.md

 This project showcase a method that can be used to measure the customer satisfaction towards a brand, event or service.

 ## Project overview
-The data is collected via Twitter RESTAPI and python library tweepy.
+The data is collected via Twitter API and python library tweepy.
 The collected tweets saved to pandas dataframe and json file.

 After the data collected it was necessary to implement a data preparation phase, because of the various data formats and the location data needed to be geocoded to longitude and latitude data do geospatial analysis as well.